Skip to content

 The integral boundaries set the frequency region in which you calculate the density of states.

 5. The density of states is the number of states per unit frequency.
-It has units of 1 over frequency
+It therefore has units of inverse frequency.

 Exercise 2: Debye model in 2D